dbuzon/dbuzon/README.md

 Here you can see the projects I've made 😊.

 #### ✒ Some tools and languages I use:
-- The Holy Trinity: HTML / CSS / Javascript
+- The Holy Trinity: HTML / CSS / Javascript (also Typescript)
 - Frameworks: Vue.js / React / Next.js / SASS
 - Design: Figma / Photoshop
 - Workflow: Git / Github